Living history: Background

+Early examples

 An early example of the spiritual and futuristic side of living history can be found in Guido von List's book Der Wiederaufbau von Carnuntum (1900), which suggested rebuilding the Roman Carnuntum military camp in Vienna's neighborhood as a sort of amusement park (compare Westworld).
 List, himself a right-wing neopagan, asked his staff of landlords, waiters and rangers to be dressed in historical gear.
 He also asked to have any visitors re-dressed in costumes and described rituals to signify "in-game" and "out-game" status to enhance the immersion experience.
 E.g. the role of the garment is of interest till today.

+Contemporary practices

-The term 'living history' describes the performance of bringing history to life for the general public in a rather freewheeling manner.
+The term "living history" describes the performance of bringing history to life for the general public in a rather freewheeling manner.
 The players are less confined in their actions, but often have to stay at a certain place or building.
 Historical presentation includes a continuum from well-researched attempts to recreate a known historical event for educational purposes, through representations with theatrical elements, to competitive events for purposes of entertainment.
-The line between amateur and professional presentations at living history museums can be blurred, same as the border to live action role-playing games.
+The line between amateur and professional presentations at living history museums can be blurred, as is the distinction between live action role-playing games.

-While the pros latter routinely use museum professionals and trained interpreters to help convey the story of history to the public, some museums and historic sites employ living history groups with high standards of authenticity for the same role at special events.
+While professional living history presentations routinely use museum professionals and trained interpreters to help convey the story of history to the public, some museums and historic sites employ living history groups with high standards of authenticity for the same role at special events.
 Such events do not necessarily include a mock battle but aim at portraying the life, and more importantly the lifestyle, of people of the period.
 This often includes both military and civilian impressions.
 Occasionally, storytelling or acting sketches take place to involve or explain the everyday life or military activity to the viewing public.
 More common are craft and cooking demonstrations, song and leisure activities, and lectures.
 Combat training or duels can also be encountered even when larger combat demonstrations are not present.